nasa/fprime/docs/UsersGuide/dev/xml-specification.md

   `<comment>` *comment_text* `</comment>`

   The comment text becomes a comment in the generated C++ code.
-  It is attached to the whole enum definition.
+  It is attached to the C++ class that defines the array.

 * Zero or more nodes `include_header` for including C++ header files.